How to Build Interactive Demos in 2024 (+Examples)

 Learn about three strategies our customers use to speed up their interactive demo builds.

-Step 5: Decide to gate vs ungate
+Step 5: Decide to gate vs ungate your interactive demo

-If your goal is lead generation, you may want to gate.
-But if your goal is education or awareness, you may want to ungate so you get as many eyeballs on your product as possible.
+But if your goal is user education or brand awareness, you should ungate — that way, you’ll get as many eyeballs on your product as possible.

-If you decide to gate, consider waiting to display a form until after step 5.
+Tip: If you decide to gate, consider waiting to display a form until after step 5.

 Our data shows that forms placed later in a demo had a 5% increase in completion rate and a 15% increase in engagement rate.